coding-to-music/coding-to-music.github.io/docs/source/General-computer-setup.rst

 file: ssh-rsa.pub (this is a public key you will paste in GitHub or DigitalOcean) ::

-    - 7 lines long public key
+    - 7 lines length public key
     - a short paragraph
     - this is what you will paste into GitHub and Digitalocean
     - e1f0vfsMPOANChLOUWbSJTtf4s4P2x6CAYCOQYcd “connors.tom@gmail.com”